 Equipment and setup

 This page aims to document the various tools I use for streaming and recording speedruns and other gameplay footage.
 A lot of my hardware is not the best quality (or directly suited for my purposes), but upgrading usually takes time as there are several elements involved in the "signal flow" of any given setup.
 As I test out more hardware and software, this page inconsistently gets updated.
-(Some of the information on this page still dates to early 2023; I accidentally rolled back some changes in late 2023 and haven't addressed some of the new equipment I've acquired in the past year or so.)
+At the end of 2025, upon getting a new PC to replace my Macbook from 2021, I tried to pare down the page a little by removing unnecessary details for things I don't use.

 Consoles